 Moroccan cuisine is renowned for its bold flavors, aromatic spices, and unique cooking techniques.
 During your stay in Casablanca, you'll have ample opportunity to sample some of the country's most delicious dishes, from savory tagines and hearty couscous to sweet pastries and fragrant mint tea.

 To experience authentic Moroccan dining, head to one of the city's traditional restaurants, such as Al Mounia or Le Petit Rocher.
-Here, you'll be treated to a feast of local specialties, served in an atmospheric setting complete with live music and belly dancing.
+Here, you'll be treated to a feast of local specialties, served in an atmospheric setting with live music and belly dancing.

-For a more casual dining experience, visit one of Casablanca's many street food vendors, where you can sample tasty treats like merguez sausages, grilled sardines, and spicy harira soup.
+For a more casual dining experience, visit one of Casablanca's many street food vendors, where you can sample tasty treats like merguez sausages, grilled sardines, and spicy harissa soup.
 And don't forget to try the city's signature dish, the Casablanca sandwich – a mouthwatering combination of marinated meat, fresh vegetables, and tangy sauce, all served in a crusty baguette.